Cartmanishere/pix2pix-tensorflow/README.md

 This algorithm is based on [pix2pix](https://phillipi.github.io/pix2pix/) by Isola et al.

-Code in this repo has been heavily borrowed from [this](https://github.com/affinelayer/pix2pix-tensorflow) implementaion of the pix2pix tensorflow implmentation.
+Code in this repo has been heavily borrowed from [this](https://github.com/affinelayer/pix2pix-tensorflow) implementaion of the pix2pix tensorflow.
 But the linked code is not easy to use as I have experienced it first hand while working on a related project.

 This repo is an attempt to make the pix2pix implementation easily approachable for training and testing.
 The provided code